yearn/yearn-vaults-v3/README.md

 ## Deployment

-Deployments of the Vault Factory are done using create2 to be at a deterministic address on any EVM chain.
+Deployments of the Vault Factory are done using CREATE2 through the deterministic deployer at `0xba5Ed099633D3B313e4D5F7bdc1305d3c28ba5Ed`.

 Check the [docs](https://docs.yearn.fi/developers/addresses/v3-contracts) for the most updated deployment address.